walquis/react-study-book/src/react/state/setting-and-preserving-state.md

 ```
 Specifying a key tells React to use the key itself as part of the position, instead of their order within the parent.

-Remember that keys are not globally unique.
-They only specify the position *within* the parent.
+Keys are not globally unique.
+They only specify the position *within the parent*.

-Also note that the above examples are working with drawing one component versus another; if BOTH components are being drawn, then a `key` field will serve to assign state to the correct component...see next example.
+Also note that the above examples are working with drawing one component versus another; if multiple components are being drawn, then a `key` field will serve to assign state to the correct component...see next example.

-# For multiple component instances, `key` field helps React assign correct state across re-renders
+# For multiple instances of same component, the `key` field helps React assign correct state across re-renders
 ```
 export default function App() {
   const [reverse, setReverse] = useState(false);